-- 4.72 The Housing Benefit (HB) subsidy received from the Department for Work and Pensions (DWP) for temporary accommodation continues to be restricted to 90% of the LHA rate from 2011.
-The inherent gap between the accommodation costs and HB income remains significant for the TA portfolios. - 4.73 In addition, there is a pressure within the housing budget owing to temporary accommodation management fees of £40/week/unit which are no longer recoverable through Housing Benefit (HB) subsidy from DWP.
+- 4.79 The Housing Benefit (HB) subsidy received from the Department for Work and Pensions (DWP) for temporary accommodation is frozen at 90% of the Local Housing Allowance (LHA) in 2011 and has not been increased since.
+This inherent gap between the accommodation costs, which have increased since then, and HB income remains significant for provision of temporary accommodation. - 4.80 In addition, there is a pressure within the housing budget owing to temporary accommodation management fees of £40/week/unit which are no longer recoverable through Housing Benefit (HB) subsidy from DWP.
 The HB subsidy ended in 2017 with the introduction of the Homelessness Prevention Grant (HPG) which Government deemed to be a better means for Local Authorities to manage its temporary accommodation pressures.
+The Homelessness Prevention Grant (HPG) allocation is already fully used to cover homelessness and temporary accommodation pressures.